jeffdonthemic/jeffdonthemic.github.io/_posts/2010-10-21-force-com-programming-best-practices.markdown

 image:  '/images/slugs/force-com-programming-best-practices.jpg'
 tags:   ["salesforce", "salesforce handbook", "visualforce", "apex"]
 ---
-<p> </p>
+<p></p>
-<p>﻿Wes and I are adding a few more topics to our <a href="http://salesforcehandbook.wordpress.com/">Salesforce Handbook</a> before we put it to bed and I thought a great topic would be programming best practices.
+<p>Wes and I are adding a few more topics to our <a href="http://salesforcehandbook.wordpress.com/">Salesforce Handbook</a> before we put it to bed and I thought a great topic would be programming best practices.
 I've never seen a "complete" list of best practices so I thought I would put something together based upon my experiences.
 I know I've left some out, so if you have any to add, please chime in and we may include them in the book.</p>
 <p><strong>Apex</strong></p>
 <ul>
 <li>Since Apex is case insensitive you can write it however you'd like.
 However, to increase readability, follow Java capitalization standards and use two spaces instead of tabs for indentation.</li>